Tulunids: Ahmad ibn Tulun's assumption of the Egyptian Diaspora

 Subsequently, Ahmad ibn Tulun directed his attention towards the removal of Ibn al-Mudabbir, who constituted a considerable threat to his aspirations in Egypt.
 He wrote to Caliph al-Muhtadi, requesting the dismissal of Ibn al-Mudabbir from his role as overseer of Egypt's tax collection and the appointment of Muhammad ibn Hilal, a close ally of Ahmad, in his stead.
 Given that Baykbak held sway over the caliphate at the time, the caliph acquiesced to Ahmad's request.

 The political developments in Baghdad served to reinforce the position of Ahmad ibn Tulun in Egypt.
-Baykbak was assassinated in 256 AH (870 CE), and his successor, the Turkish commander Yarjukh, who was also Ahmad ibn Tulun's father-in-law, wrote to him, stating, "Take charge of what is rightfully yours."
+Baykbak was assassinated in 256 AH (870 CE), and his successor, the Turkic commander Yarjukh, who was also Ahmad ibn Tulun's father-in-law, wrote to him, stating, "Take charge of what is rightfully yours."
 This was an unambiguous indication that Ahmad ibn Tulun was to assume control of the entire Egyptian administration, although the collection of taxes remained subject to the limited authority of Ibn al-Mudabbir, who found his influence progressively eroded.

 Ahmad ibn Tulun proceeded to consolidate his power in Egypt, leading a military force to Alexandria, where he appointed Tughluk as governor of Fustat and Takhshi ibn Yalbarda as chief of police.
 Upon his arrival in Alexandria during the month of Ramadan in 257 AH (June 871 CE), the city's governor, Ishaq ibn Dinar, extended a warm welcome to him, and Ahmad duly confirmed his governorship.
 He also proceeded to assume control of Barqa from Ahmad ibn Isa al-Sa'idi, a move that served to further enhance his stature and deepen Ibn al-Mudabbir's anxiety and distress.
 This marked the beginning of a new era in Egyptian history.

 In the year 259 AH (873 CE), Yarjukh, who had been the de facto ruler of Egypt's territories that Ahmad ibn Tulun governed on his behalf, died.
 Subsequently, Caliph al-Mu'tamid formally designated Ahmad ibn Tulun as the governor of Egypt, thereby acknowledging him as the rightful sovereign on behalf of the caliphate.
 This year is regarded as the foundation year of the Tulunid Emirate.